best-of-binary/Ascii_generator/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the hentai License.